 The new SHINGRIX VACCINE, is a two shot series (given 2+ months apart).
-It is the new SHINGLES VACCINE and it will be available beginning January, 2018
+It is the new SHINGLES VACCINE and is available now.

 What is Shingles?